KaPodgaets/hamal-backend/tasks/2025-Q2/TASK-2025-017-enhance-citizen-record-with-mortality-and-temp-address.md

       user: "@AI-DocArchitect",
       action: "created with status backlog",
     }
+  - { date: 2025-06-24, user: "@AI-DocArchitect", action: "status: backlog -> done; updated to reflect completed implementation" }
 ---

 ## Description

-This task involves enriching the citizen data model to capture mortality status and temporary address information.
-Five new fields will be added to the `CitizenRecord` entity: `IsDead`, `HasTemporaryAddress`, `TemporaryStreetName`, `TemporaryBuildingNumber`, and `TemporaryFlat`.
-These changes will propagate through all layers of the application.
+The citizen data model was enriched to capture mortality status and temporary address information.
+Nine new fields were added to the `CitizenRecord` entity: `IsDead`, `IsLeftTheCity`, `HasTemporaryAddress`, `IsTemporaryAbroad`, `TemporaryStreetName`, `TemporaryBuildingNumber`, `TemporaryFlat`, `Phone1`, `Phone2`, and `Phone3`.
+These changes were propagated through all layers of the application.

 ## Acceptance Criteria

 1.  **Domain & Database:**

-    - The `CitizenRecord` entity in `Hamal.Domain` is updated with the five new properties.
+    - The `CitizenRecord` entity in `Hamal.Domain` was updated with the new properties.
-    - A database migration is created and applied to add the corresponding columns to the `Citizens` table.
+    - A database migration was created and applied to add the corresponding columns to the `Citizens` table.

 2.  **API & Application Logic:**

-    - `CitizenResponse` DTO includes the new fields, so they are returned by `GET /api/citizens/next`.
-    - `UpdateCitizenRequest` DTO and `UpdateCitizenCommand` are updated to accept the new fields.
+    - `CitizenResponse`, `UpdateCitizenRequest`, and `UpdateCitizenCommand` were updated to include the new fields.
-    - The `UpdateCitizen` endpoint in `CitizensController` correctly maps the request and updates the entity in the database.
+    - The `UpdateCitizen` endpoint in `CitizensController` was updated to correctly map the request and persist the new data.

 3.  **Validation:**

-    - `UpdateCitizenCommandValidator` is enhanced with conditional validation.
+    - `UpdateCitizenCommandValidator` was enhanced with conditional validation for the temporary address fields.
-    - When `HasTemporaryAddress` is `true`, the `TemporaryStreetName`, `TemporaryBuildingNumber`, and `TemporaryFlat` fields must not be empty and must conform to the project's existing regex validation patterns.
+    - When `HasTemporaryAddress` is `true` and `IsTemporaryAbroad` is `false`, the temporary address fields are required and validated.
-    - A request with `HasTemporaryAddress: true` and an invalid temporary address field is rejected with a `400 Bad Request`.
+    - An invalid request is correctly rejected with a `400 Bad Request`.

 4.  **Data Export:**
-    - The `CsvExporter` is updated to include the five new fields in the CSV export from `GET /api/admin/citizens`.
+    - The `CsvExporter` was updated to include the new fields in the CSV export from `GET /api/admin/citizens`.

 ## Definition of Done

 - Code for all layers (Domain, Infrastructure, Application, Web) is updated.
-- Unit and integration tests are updated or created for the new logic.
-- The feature is validated via API requests.
+- The feature was validated via API requests.
+- The data import process (`CsvParser`) was not changed; these new fields are not part of the initial data upload schema.

 ## Notes